nachorpaez/meli-gdrive/README.md

   10. Run docker exec -d app python main.py

 In order to view the Data Base run:
-   - docker exec -it app python queryDatabase.py -inventario   (To view inventory of User Drive)
+   - docker exec -it app python queryDatabase.py inventario   (To view inventory of User Drive)
-   - docker exec -it app python queryDatabase.py -publico  (To view historical list of files)
+   - docker exec -it app python queryDatabase.py publico  (To view historical list of files)